-The matches are held the first Sunday of the month (exception is November when the Sunday closest to November 11th is the match date).
+The matches are held the first Sunday of the month on the 100 yard range (exception is November when the Sunday closest to November 11th is the match date).
 Sign-ups begin at 8:30 AM and the first group of shooters start at 9:00 AM.
-In very poor weather conditions the match will move to the .22 rimfire indoor range for a .22 rifle match following High Power commands and procedures (with extra time for the rapid fire stages to load).

 All stages are shot at 100 yards on reduced targets

 0. Sight-In, any position – unlimited rounds in 5 minutes.

 1. Slow Fire, standing (aka off hand) – 10 rounds in 10 minutes.

 2. Rapid Fire, sitting – 10 rounds in 60 seconds.

 3. Rapid Fire, prone – 10 rounds in 70 seconds.